tecracer/cdk-templates/README.md

 cdk version 0.37

 Simple application load balancer with "hello world" webserver on instance.
+It spins up its own vpc for that.

 ### alb-update has examples for